Skip to content

 • Set the shape position to Fix position with page.

-Step 4: Keep Logos Centered
+Step 4: Keep logos centered

 Logos can shift when merged with candidate documents due to different margins.
 To keep your logo centered: